 All the material used for this workshop will be sent to you after the session together with some additional material for further reading.

-A light 'fika' - something to eat and drink - from the venue itself is included in the workshop price.
+A light 'fika' - something to eat and drink - is included in the workshop price.
 If you have any special dietary requirements, get in contact through the form below.

 Should you want to book in a follow up session, there's the option to choose the single ticket with a 1 hour 1-on-1 coaching session where we'll work further on what you've learnt in the workshop.
 How we'll use this session is something we'll discuss and define based on your needs